-What separates a good CFO from an excellent CFO?
-What is expected from a top financial executive in 2020?
-The scope of work of these professionals goes far beyond bookkeeping activities.
+What distinguishes a good CFO from a great CFO?
+What might a top financial executive anticipate in 2020?
+These specialists’ responsibilities extend well beyond accountancy.

 To better understand what is expected from a CFO in 2020, we talked with Ricardo Amaral, CEO of R11 Travel (the Exclusive Distributor of Royal Caribbean Group in Brazil).

 With over 25 years of experience in the tourism industry, Ricardo Amaral is a well-known name in the tourism ecosystem of Latin America.
 No wonder that he was elected 8 times as one of the most powerful executives of Tourism in Brazil by Panrotas Magazine.

 As the CEO of R11 Travel, Ricardo, like any other leader in 2020, he faced various challenges and felt the impact of a pandemic.
 However, to overcome this period of calamity, he relies on having his team working efficiently and in synchrony.
 He said that a CEO, “knows how to play a little of each instrument, what he does is to congregate all the musicians so that they play beautifully individually and in harmony.
 The final result is the execution of the symphony.”

 In other words, the CEO of 2020 needs to be multidisciplinary.
 As well as other C-level leaders.

 When asked about the importance of good sync between CEO and CFO, Ricardo was clear about how important good sync is.
 “In the complex world we live in, with an increasing amount of globalized companies, the role of a financial professional is critical for companies to understand how to maximize their performance and achieve their goals,” said Ricardo.